Chart Color Schemes

 The labour market strength in Peregian Springs positions it well ahead of most Australian regions

-The area employs 6,067 residents, with an unemployment rate 2.6% lower than Rest of Qld's rate of 4.1%, and workforce participation at 64.1%, compared to Rest of Qld's 59.1%.
+According to Census responses, 22.1% of residents work from home, potentially influenced by Covid-19 lockdowns.
 Key industries include health care & social assistance, retail trade, and construction.
-Peregian Springs specializes in professional & technical services with an employment share 1.5 times the regional level, but agriculture, forestry & fishing is under-represented at 0.5% compared to Rest of Qld's 4.5%.
-The predominantly residential area offers limited local employment opportunities.
+Peregian Springs has a particular employment specialization in professional & technical services, with an employment share 1.5 times the regional level.
+Conversely, agriculture, forestry & fishing is under-represented, with only 0.5% of the workforce compared to Rest of Qld's 4.5%.

-Between September 2024 and September 2025, Peregian Springs' labour force decreased by 2.3%, with employment down by 2.2%, reducing the unemployment rate by 0.2 percentage points.
+The area appears to offer limited local employment opportunities, as indicated by the difference between working population and resident population counts.
+Between September 2024 and September 2025, the labour force decreased by 2.3%, accompanied by a 2.2% decrease in employment, leading to a fall of 0.2 percentage points in unemployment rate.
 In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
-By November 25, Queensland's employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Peregian Springs' employment mix suggests local employment should grow by 6.7% in five years and 13.8% in ten years, though this is a simplified extrapolation for illustrative purposes.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that while overall employment is projected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between sectors.
+Applying these projections to Peregian Springs' employment mix indicates potential local employment increases of 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment